From 1967 to 1979, Puerto Rican riots broke out in New England cities from Waterbury, Conn., to Worcester, Mass.

 The First Puerto Rican Riot

 On Aug.
-19, 1967, New Haven was stunned when hundreds of Puerto Rican and African-American youths rioted.
-The violence continued for several days until the National Guard was called in to restore order.
+19, 1967, hundreds of Puerto Rican and African-American youths stunned New Haven by rioting.
+The violence continued for several days until the governor called up the National Guard to restore order.

 The Puerto Rican population continued to grow in the Northeast during the 1950s and 1960s.
 Today, Connecticut has the densest population of Puerto Ricans in the country.
 Half of the Puerto Ricans in New England live along the Interstate-91 corridor, from New Haven to Holyoke in Massachusetts.
-The highest percentage of Puerto Ricans in the country are found in Holyoke.
+In fact, Holyoke has the highest percentage of Puerto Ricans in the country.

 Most were poor when they arrived and had to live in substandard housing.
 When war work dried up, many found themselves unemployed and living in neighborhoods that decayed when middle-class whites moved to the suburbs.